Semidiscrete optimal transport with unknown costs: Introduction

-The optimal transport literature universally assumes that the cost function $c$ is known.
-In fact, most papers only work with some particular form for $c$, most commonly a Euclidean distance or $p$-norm \citep{Sa15}.
-In this paper, we study a semidiscrete optimal transport problem where $c$ is \textit{unknown}, but can be estimated in a sequential manner from data.
-As is common in the contextual learning literature \citep{ShHoZh21}, we assume the linear model $c\left(x,k\right) = \beta^\top_k x$, where each $k$ value has a different, unknown $\beta_k\in\mathds{R}^d$.
-We observe i.i.d. samples from the density $f$, which is also unknown.
-For each sampled $X$ value, we choose some $k\in\left\{1,...,K\right\}$ and collect an observation of the form $c\left(X,k\right)+\varepsilon$, where $\varepsilon$ is an additive noise.
-We use linear regression to estimate $\beta_k$ from the observations for that $k$ value.
+More generally, our paper considers parametric cost functions of the form $c\left(x,k\right) = \chi\left(\beta^\top_k x\right)$, where $\chi$ can be any link function associated with a generalized linear statistical model \citep{McNe89}.
+We do not know $\beta_k$, but when an observed $x$ is assigned to the $k$th alternative, we collect an observation of the form $c\left(x,k\right)+\varepsilon$, where $\varepsilon$ is an additive noise.
+We then use an appropriate statistical procedure (e.g., linear or logistic regression) to estimate $\beta_k$ from the observations for that $k$ value.
 Only one $k$ can be observed at a time, creating a tradeoff: one more observation of the $k$th cost function means one less for the others.

-To motivate this setting, consider the following application to online advertising.
-An advertising platform has $K$ clients.
-A guaranteed contract \citep{Bharadwaj10} ensures that client $k$ receives a certain number of impressions through the platform, which can be expressed as a proportion $p_k$, agreed upon ahead of time, of the platform's total user base.
-The vector $X$ represents the attributes of an individual user, and $c\left(X,k\right)$ represents the conditional expected revenue (or another measure of performance such as clickthrough rate) earned by client $k$ from a user with those attributes.
-The platform requires a strategy for assigning users to clients to maximize expected revenue subject to the target proportions.
-The revenue function is unknown, but if user $X$ is assigned to client $k$, we may obtain a noisy observation based on the user's subsequent behaviour; we will not, however, collect any information pertaining to other clients.